TaranAnusorn/TaranAnusorn.github.io/pages/02_AboutMe/02_AboutMe.md

 Electromagnetics has been Taran’s favorite subject since his time in the Physics Olympiad camp.
 As a senior electrical engineering student with a passion for research in mind, he then united his favor with his major in communication engineering by proposing the advancement of Terahertz devices for modern communication systems as his final-year project.
 Unfortunately, the essential equipment for the research on THz devices at the time was not available in Thailand.
 According to Dr. Paramin, the THz prototype had to be tested in the lab in Australia.
 Moreover, the full-wave simulation of such a high frequency requires a high computational resource and lots of time.
 For these reasons, the advisors were concerned that he, a newbie in this field, would not make it before graduation.
 So he then turned his attention to the millimeter wave ([mmWave](https://en.wikipedia.org/wiki/Extremely_high_frequency)).

 5G was one of the hottest technologies in 2022, and the mmWave band is a key enabler to unleash tremendous bandwidth and extremely high data rates.
-Since the wave with the higher frequency naturally possesses higher propagation and penetration losses, the mmWave signal must then be transmitted as a highly directional "beam", and thus a new problem arises: limited coverage due to the building's blockage.
+Since the wave with the higher frequency naturally possesses higher propagation and penetration losses, the mmWave signal must then be transmitted as a highly directional beam.
+Thus, a new problem arises with limited coverage due to the building's blockage.
+One of the most effective solutions for this problem is creating a "new propagation path" that goes around obstacles, which became his first research project "[Dual-Polarized Phase-Gradient Reflecting Metasurface for 5G mmWave Coverage Improvement](/pages/02_AboutMe/2023198524.pdf)", which also was his final-year project for the graduation.

+After completing his initial research study on the passive mmWave metasurface, he kept working toward his ultimate goal of conducting THz technology research.
+With kind support from P’Mo [Rungrat Viratikul](https://ieeexplore.ieee.org/author/37089424619), a Ph.D. student of Dr.Panuwat, Taran is now working on the development of the leaky-wave mechanism of the [THz Bragg fiber](https://ieeexplore.ieee.org/document/8233195) photonic crystal transmission line under the supervision of [Dr.Nutapong Somjit](https://eps.leeds.ac.uk/electronic-engineering/staff/627/dr-nutapong-somjit) at [the University of Leeds](https://eps.leeds.ac.uk/electronic-engineering).
+Moreover, under the guidance of [Prof.Danai Torrungrueng](https://ieeexplore.ieee.org/author/37298005500), Taran is also conducting another research project on the miniaturization of the microwave component using the [theory of conjugately characteristic impedance](https://link.springer.com/chapter/10.1007/978-3-031-01539-7_2), sharpening both his research experience and his software simulation skills.

+*His spectacular journey has only just begun.*

 ---